 Furthermore, the need to establish the corporate infrastructure demanded of a public company may divert management's attention away from implementing our business strategy, which could prevent us from improving our business, results of operations and financial condition.
 We have made, and will continue to make, changes to our internal controls and procedures for our financial reporting and accounting systems to meet our reporting obligations as a public company.
 However, the measures we take may not be sufficient to satisfy our obligations as a public company.
+However, the measures we take may not be sufficient to satisfy our obligations as a public company.
 If we do not continue to develop and implement the right processes and tools to manage our changing enterprise and maintain our culture, our ability to compete successfully and achieve our business objectives could be impaired, which could negatively impact our business, financial condition and results of operations.
 In addition, we cannot predict or estimate the amount of additional costs we may incur to comply with these requirements.
 We anticipate that these costs will materially increase our general and administrative expenses.
 The effects of becoming public, including potential changes in our historical business practices, which focused on long-term growth instead of short-term gains, could adversely affect our culture.